 How to update Android Auto

 There’s good news for people who worry about software updates.
 Android Auto is easy to keep up-to-date using the Google Play Store.
 Since the software runs primarily on your phone, you shouldn’t need to make any major updates to your vehicle’s infotainment system.
 If one is needed, you’ll likely receive it via an over-the-air (OTA) software update pushed directly by the manufacturer, or as part of a normal check-up at an approved shop or dealership.

-Google assistant is sure to meet your needs.
-As the number one voice control system on the market, you’re definitely going to enjoy what it has to offer.
-Google Assistant features nearly all of the same things in your car as it does on your phone.
-You can ask for directions or find the nearest gas station and make calls.
-You can set and edit reminders on the go and get updates on tasks throughout the day.
-You can even ask for music by the title, group, or genre.
+We can assure you that Google Assistant will fulfill your needs.
+It’s currently the top voice control system available today, so you’re bound to love what it has to offer.
+It has almost all of the same features in your car as it does on your smartphone, giving you the ability to ask for directions and make or take phone calls while on the road.
+Users can set and edit reminders and task updates throughout the day and request music to be played by title, group, or genre.

 The fantastic thing about Android Auto is its high growth potential.
 This software is capable of more than what we see now.
 We’re excited to observe how the platform evolves in the years to come.
 Over the years, infotainment systems have drastically improved.
 Android is working hard to remain steady and offer software that matches vehicles’ capabilities.
 Each year we see more and more companies equipping their vehicles with